taksheelsaini/CISCO-Packet-Tracer/README.md

 Steps Implementing Bus Topology using Cisco Packet Tracer:
-Step 1: First, open the cisco packet tracer desktop and select the devices Step 2: Connect the PC’s with Switches Via Automatically Choose Connection Type.
+Step 1: First, open the cisco packet tracer desktop and select the devices <br>
+Step 2: Connect the PC’s with Switches Via Automatically Choose Connection Type. <br>
-Step 3: Configure the PCs (hosts) with IPv4 address.
+Step 3: Configure the PCs (hosts) with IPv4 address. <br>
-Step 4: If You Want To Verify, Then Use Simple PDU.
+Step 4: If You Want To Verify, Then Use Simple PDU. <br>
-Step 5: The Bus Topology Connection Is Established.
+Step 5: The Bus Topology Connection Is Established. <br>

 Steps Implementing Ring Topology using Cisco Packet Tracer:
-Step 1: First, open the cisco packet tracer desktop and select the devices Step 2: Connect the PC’s with Switches Via Automatically Choose Connection Type.
+Step 1: First, open the cisco packet tracer desktop and select the devices <br>
+Step 2: Connect the PC’s with Switches Via Automatically Choose Connection Type. <br>
-Step 3: Configure the PCs (hosts) with IPv4 address.
+Step 3: Configure the PCs (hosts) with IPv4 address. <br>
-Step 4: If You Want To Verify, Then Use Simple PDU.
+Step 4: If You Want To Verify, Then Use Simple PDU. <br>
-Step 5: The Ring Topology Connection Is Established.
+Step 5: The Ring Topology Connection Is Established. <br>